-Normal mode is intended for applications needing the fastest throughput rates because the user does not have to worry about any power-up times because the AD7356 remains fully powered at all times.
-Figure 24 shows the general diagram of the operation of the AD7356 in normal mode.
+Normal mode is intended for applications needing the fastest throughput rates.
+The user does not have to worry about any power-up times because the AD7357 remains fully powered at all times.
+Figure 24 shows the general diagram of the operation of the AD7357 in this mode.

-The conversion is initiated on the falling edge of \overline{CS} , as described in the Serial Interface section.
-To ensure that the part remains fully powered up at all times, \overline{CS} must remain low until at least 10 SCLK falling edges have elapsed after the falling edge of \overline{CS} .
-If $\overline{\text{CS}}$ is brought high any time after the 10th SCLK falling edge but before the 14th SCLK falling edge, the part remains powered up; however, the conversion is terminated and SDATAA and SDATA_B go back into three-state.
-To complete the conversion and access the conversion result for the AD7356, 14 serial clock cycles are required.
-The SDATA lines do not return to threestate after 14 SCLK cycles have elapsed but instead do so when \overline{CS} is brought high again.
-If \overline{CS} is left low for another two SCLK cycles, two trailing zeros are clocked out after the data.
-If \overline{CS} is left low for a further 14 SCLK cycles, the result for the other ADC on board is also accessed on the same SDATA line (see Figure 31 and the Serial Interface section).
+The conversion is initiated on the falling edge of \overline{CS} , as described in the Serial InterfaceError!
+Reference source not found. section.
+To ensure that the part remains fully powered up at all times, $\overline{\text{CS}}$ must remain low until at least 10 SCLK falling edges have elapsed after the falling edge of \overline{CS} .
+If \overline{CS} is brought high any time after the 10th SCLK falling edge but before the 16th SCLK falling edge, the part remains powered up, but the conversion is terminated and SDATA_A and SDATA_B go back into three-state.
+16 serial clock cycles are required to complete the conversion and access the conversion result for the AD7357.
+The SDATA lines do not return to three-state after 16 SCLK cycles have elapsed, but instead do so when \overline{CS} is brought high again.
+If \overline{CS} is left low for another 2 SCLK cycles, two trailing zeros are clocked out after the data.
+If \overline{CS} is left low for a further 16 SCLK cycles, the result for the other ADC on board is also accessed on the same SDATA line as shown in Figure 31

 Once 32 SCLK cycles have elapsed, the SDATA line returns to three-state on the 32^{nd} SCLK falling edge.
 If \overline{CS} is brought high prior to this, the SDATA line returns to three-state at that point.
-Thus, \overline{CS} may idle low after 32 SCLK cycles until it is brought high again sometime prior to the next conversion.
-The bus still returns to three-state upon completion of the dual result read.
+Thus, \overline{CS} may idle low after 32 SCLK cycles until it is brought high again sometime prior to the next conversion if so desired, because the bus still returns to three-state upon completion of the dual result read.